 - Fan-Cut Lobster Tails

 - Remove the Tail Meat, Whole

 By prepping the lobster tail using this technique, the meat will rest on the top of the shell.

 - Cut the upper shell down the center with scissors or chef knife.

 - Leave the under-shell and tail fan attached.

-- Pull apart the shell-halves so you can see the tail meat.
-Run fingers under meat to loosen it from the shell.
-Let the meat’s connection to the tail fan remain; it will act as a hinge.
+- Pull apart the shell-halves so you can see the tail meat and run your fingers under the meat to loosen it from the shell.
+Be sure to let the meat’s connection to the tail fan remain; it will act as a hinge.

 - Lift the tail meat up through the split shell to rest on top of the shell.